Free • No signup Place Ad on billboard · Free

 Do I need to mark the billboard area before uploading my ad design?

 No. Just upload the billboard photo as your main image, upload your ad creative as the reference image, and type 'place the ad design on the billboard panel.'
 The AI identifies the display surface automatically.
-Use markers only when a photo contains multiple flat surfaces and the AI needs to know which specific panel to target.

 How do I put my ad design on a billboard photo for free?